Chokeules helps me out with this.

 any other vegetables cooked or raw you have lying around, broccoli, kale, cabbage, sweet potatoes, chop them up and throw them in.

 4 cups of purified water

 Brown the onions and garlic with a little salt in the oil.
 You can even add the other raw vegetables and brown them a little because it changes their texture and adds a little sweetness, but you don't have to.
 Then add the beans/peas/lentils, mushrooms and water and anything else you want to put in.
-I often add anything that is leftover in the fridge - sometimes it's a little roast chicken or steak or fish, sometimes it's raw or roasted vegetables.
+I often add anything that is leftover in the fridge - usually, it's raw or roasted vegetables.
 Then you let it simmer forever (that's what it seems like to me) but it can be a few hours unless it's well-soaked.
 You have to check on it and add water when the pulses suck it up, so that it doesn't get too thick.
 Once it's finished, you can eat it immediately and save some for the next day or two as well.

 This is a delicious way to prepare broccoli that my youngest daughter discovered online and that we have customized.
 We make it often because everyone likes to eat it and we go through several heads of broccoli in one sitting.